Zucchini Breakfast Casserole with Green Chiles (Video)

 Weekend Food Prep:

-- 1 or 2 medium zucchini, about 8 inches long (or even more)
+- 1 medium zucchini, about 8 inches long (or even more)

 - 1 tsp.
 Spike Seasoning (optional but recommended, or use any seasoning mix you like on eggs)

 - salt and fresh ground black pepper to taste